 A place of business includes a PE, such as a branch office or shop, factory, workshop, or mine.
 The definition of a PE is not set out in statute, and, in cases where the company is resident in a country with which the Isle of Man has a DTA, the terms of the agreement will determine the company’s residence.

-In order to comply with commitments made to the European Union (EU) Code of Conduct Group, legislation has been passed by the Isle of Man government in relation to the introduction of a 'substance test' for tax residency of corporate entities in the Isle of Man.
-The legislation is targeted at those companies in the Island that receive income from certain 'relevant activities' identified by the European Union and do not have any real economic activity and substantial economic presence in the Island.
+For accounting periods commencing on or after 1 January 2019 legislation is in place to ensure that corporate entities satisfy a 'substance test' in the Isle of Man.
+The legislation is targeted at those companies in the Island that receive income from certain 'relevant activities' identified by the European Union but that do not have any real economic activity and substantial economic presence in the Island.

 - Fund management